CodeYourFuture/syllabus/docs/finalproject/roles.md

 sidebar_label: Roles
 ---

-In the Final Project we have several roles that volunteers and students should adopt.
+In the Final Project we have several roles that volunteers and trainees should adopt.

 These roles should in total create a [balanced team](https://www.youtube.com/watch?v=Z_Q4Q8rCVpU).
 Each team must have at least one of each of the below roles.